 Online training is efficient, it allows employees to complete training at their desk, in their own comfort and can be at a time when is most suitable to both the employer and employee, this reducing overall staff downtime.

-These are just some of the costs biting into your business expenses everytime your employees are sent on traditional training days away from the office.
+Train tickets, hotels and meal expenses are just some of the costs biting into your business expenses every time your employees are sent on traditional training days away from the office.

 A study found that 85% of every dollar spent on classroom training is spent delivering it i.e instructor time and travel.